rmsk2/rustpwman/README.md

 # Using `rustpwman` to en- and decrypt files or the `enc` and `dec` commands

+## Overview

-`rustpwman enc` and `rustpwman dec` can be used to en- and decrypt arbitrary files even though their main purpose is to allow you to decrypt your password data under one PBKDF or cipher and reencrypt that data using another key derivation function or cipher in case you want to migrate from one PBKDF or cipher to another.
-On top of that the decrypted password data can be used to export all data from `rustpwman` in a form which can be processed by other software.
-Additionally if you are able to create a JSON file of the form described [below](#format-of-payload-data) you can import data from another password manager.
+`rustpwman enc` and `rustpwman dec` can be used to en- and decrypt arbitrary files even though their main purpose is to allow you to decrypt your password data under one PBKDF or cipher and reencrypt that data using another key derivation function and/or cipher in case you want to migrate from one PBKDF or cipher to another.

+## Migrating from `rustpwman` to another password manager

+When you want to migrate your `rustpwman` data to another password manager you can use the `dec` command to create a JSON file as described [below](#format-of-payload-data).
+You then will need an additional script to transform this JSON file into the import format accepted by the password manager you want to migrate to.
+I guess using the AI coding agent of your choice to write this script is a viable solution.

+## Migrating from another password manager to `rustpwman`

+If you want to migrate your existing password manager data to `rustpwman` you will first have to export that data into a plaintext format using your current password manager.
+After that you will have to write a script which transforms this data into the [payload format](#format-of-payload-data) of `rustpwman`.
+As mentioned above this may be a task which can be easily accomplished by using an AI coding agent.

 # Optional features